-The most conservative such possibility is that if some neutrinos have mass (and recent super-Kamiokande experiments suggest that they do), ultrahigh energy neutrinos accelerated in some way can annihilate on the background of massive neutrinos, and form hadrons by Z-boson decay.
-Problems with this include the energy generation rate required to get protons that have ZeV neutrinos as secondaries (1048 erg Mpc-3 yr-1!).
+The most conservative such possibility is that since some neutrinos have mass (as demonstrated by various experiments), ultrahigh energy neutrinos accelerated in some way can annihilate on the background of massive neutrinos, and form hadrons by Z-boson decay.
+Problems with this include the energy generation rate required to get protons that have ZeV neutrinos as secondaries $(10^{48} \text{ erg Mpc}^{-3} \text{ yr}^{-1}!)$.
 It could instead be that there is a new particle that decays to hadrons as necessary, or that topological defects (e.g., monopoles) do the same.
 The point for some of these more exotic suggestions is that acceleration to high energies is not necessary.
 Instead, the particles are created with approximately the right energy, or perhaps an order of magnitude greater energy.
-These are therefore called "top-down" models, in contrast to the "bottom-up" models in which a low energy particle is accelerated to high energies in some fashion.
+These are therefore called

+"top-down" models, in contrast to the "bottom-up" models in which a low energy particle is accelerated to high energies in some fashion.